-- Maintaining client accounts; - Extending credit in a margin account to the client; - Settling securities transactions with clearing houses such as The Depository Trust & Clearing Corporation and The Options Clearing Corporation; - Settling commissions and clearing fees; - Preparing client trade confirmations and statements; - Performing designated cashiering functions, including the delivery and receipt of funds and securities to or from the client; - Possession, control and safeguarding funds and securities in client accounts; - Transmitting tax accounting information to the client and to the applicable tax authority; and - Forwarding prospectuses, proxies and other shareholder information to clients.
+- Maintaining client accounts; - Extending credit in a margin account to the client; - Settling securities transactions with clearing houses such as The Depository Trust & Clearing Corporation; - · Settling commissions and clearing fees; - Preparing client trade confirmations and statements; - Performing designated cashiering functions, including the delivery and receipt of funds and securities to or from the client; - Possession, control and safeguarding funds and securities in client accounts; - Transmitting tax accounting information to the client and to the applicable tax authority; and - Forwarding prospectuses, proxies and other shareholder information to clients.

 We make margin loans to clients collateralized by client securities.
 Our margin lending is subject to the margin rules of the Board of Governors of the Federal Reserve System ("Federal Reserve"), the margin requirements of NASD and our own internal policies.
 By permitting clients to purchase on margin, we take the risk that a market decline could reduce the value of the collateral securing our loan to an amount that is less than the clients' indebtedness to us.
 Under applicable securities laws and regulations, we are obligated to require the client to maintain net equity in the account equal to at least 25 percent of the value of the securities in the account.
 Our current internal requirement, however, is that the client's net equity not be allowed to fall below 30 percent of the value of the securities in the account.
-If it does fall below 30 percent, we require the client to increase the account's net equity to 35 percent of the value of the securities in the accounts, groups of accounts, securities or groups of securities.
+If it does fall below 30 percent, we require the client to increase the account's net equity to 35 percent of the value of the securities in the account.
+These requirements can be, and often are, raised as we deem necessary for certain accounts, groups of accounts, securities or groups of securities.